Spotlight on… heart disease

 Coronary heart disease is the single biggest killer in the UK today.
 While some risk factors are non-modifiable, there are many lifestyle choices you can make that can help to keep your heart healthy.
 Nutritionist Jo Lewin explores the effect different foods have on heart health and suggests recipes to help you on your way…

-CVD includes all diseases of the heart and circulation including coronary heart disease (angina and heart attack) heart failure and stroke.
-CHD and stroke may be caused by the process of atherosclerosis, which happens when the arteries (that supply the heart and brain with oxygen-rich blood) become narrowed by a gradual build up of fatty material within their walls.
-In time, the arteries may become so narrow that they cannot deliver enough oxygenated blood to the heart muscle when it needs it.
-The pain or discomfort that this can cause is called angina.
-A heart attack can cause permanent damange and happens when a narrowed coronary artery becomes blocked by a blood clot, so oxygenated blood cannot reach the heart.
-A stroke happens when a blood clot blocks an artery that carries blood to the brain or when a blood vessel bursts and bleeds into the brain – starving brain cells of oxygenated blood.
+Heart disease or cardiovascular disease (CVD) includes all diseases of the heart and circulation including coronary heart disease (angina and heart attack) heart failure and stroke.
+CVD and stroke may be caused by the process of atherosclerosis, which happens when the arteries (that supply the heart and brain with oxygen-rich blood) become narrowed by a gradual build-up of fatty material.
+In time, the arteries narrow and are unable to deliver enough oxygenated blood to the heart muscle.
+The pain and discomfort this causes is known as ‘angina’.

 - Having high cholesterol

-- High blood pressure
+- Having high blood pressure

 - Being overweight